RRZE-HPC/DisCostiC-Sim/README.md

 </table>

 **Start of simulation**
-/**
- *\brief Do loop over the number of iterations and the number of steps per iteration.
- * Processes connected to the new communicator, or "newcomm," are only used in the main simulation.
+Do loop over the number of iterations and the number of steps per iteration.
+Processes connected to the new communicator, or "newcomm," are only used in the main simulation.
- */

 <table>
 <tr>